Navigator Frequently Asked Questions

 If your state does not accept units earned through Navigator, you can still use them toward your renewal requirements with NBCOT.
 Contact your state to encourage acceptance of the Navigator.
 State contact information is available once you log in to your MyNBCOT account.

 You will not earn additional CAUs after you have completed the maximum number allowed per tool.
 You can view your progress in your MyNBCOT account under Navigator.
-Your Navigator tools and CAU count will reset after your next renewal, and you can view these activities under the Navigator History tab in your MyNBCOT account.
+Your Navigator tools and CAU count will reset after your next renewal.

 The practice assessment tools are multiple-choice assessments in a focused area of practice.
 They provide opportunities that enable certificants to demonstrate their knowledge and identify new areas of learning and professional growth.

 Yes.
-As you complete the optional self-reflection at the beginning of the Navigator, tool recommendations specific to your certification and practice areas or interests will be presented to you.
 Under the Activities section, you can also use the filters to select tools of your choice.
-You can select to filter by activity type, practice type, or view all of the tools available.
+You can select to filter by activity type, practice area, or population.

 All content available on the Navigator is driven by the results from NBCOT's Ongoing Professional Practice Analysis (OPPA).
 This study, completed with thousands of NBCOT certificants, gathered data on certificants' current practice areas.
 The menu of practice area topics continues to expand every year.